 Local News 12 August 2021 What should you look for in a care support team?
 You’re on the hunt for an aged care support provider.
 There are plenty of options.
 It can be overwhelming.
 Who do you choose?
 And, how do you choose?
 There are a few key criteria to look for.
 You’re on the hunt for an aged care support provider.
 There are plenty of options.
 It can be overwhelming.
 Who do you choose?
 And, how do you choose?
 There are a few key criteria to look for.
 Local The first thing to ask is: where is this provider?
 You need a care support team who is close by.
 There are many advantages to choosing a local provider.
 When your support team is just around the corner, you can access help quickly and easily.
 Local carers also know the area and are part of your community.
 Experienced How long has this provider been around?
 A well established aged care support team is more likely to provide efficient services.
 Experience counts.
 Find an aged care provider who has a good reputation and plenty of happy customers.
 Operating hours We advise against choosing an aged care provider that is only open during regular business hours.
 That’s not how care works!
 You may need support overnight or on the weekend.
 Find a support team who are flexible and available.
 Multilingual Do you speak a language other than English?
 You should find a support team who can speak your language.
 It’s important that you can communicate well with your carer.
 So, if you need a multilingual carer, don’t be afraid to ask.
 Safety first All carers should be subject to criminal checks and other relevant screening.
 When it comes to in-home care, your safety is paramount.
 Make sure your chosen provider is careful about the quality and character of their carers.
 Qualified carers Similarly, your care support team should be appropriately qualified.
 At a minimum, every carer should have either a diploma or a Certificate III/IV in Individual Support, Aged Care, Disability or Community Service.
 If your support team provides medical care, they should have nursing qualifications.
 Quality care The Australian Government has outlined eight standards which aged care providers must meet.
 You can read those standards here.
 When searching for a care support team, find out whether they meet these standards.
 You can ask your provider about these standards.
 COVID-19 Safe Due to the COVID-19 pandemic, it is essential that your care team understands infection control and hygiene.
 The Australian Government has developed training for aged care providers which specifically equips them to mitigate the risk of COVID-19.
 Ask your service provider whether their carers have undergone this training.
 Ask them what protective measures they have in place to keep you safe from COVID-19.
 Services Finally, you should look for a care support team who can provide the services you’re looking for.
 Sometimes, small providers only offer a select number of services.
 It’s best to find a team who offer a range of services.
 That way, as your needs change, you can readily access different services.
 We know looking for the right care support team can be confusing.
 There is a lot to consider!
 But, with this list in hand, you’re off to a good start.
 Compare service providers against this list to find a great support team.
-Latest articles My Home Care Services - How Just Better Care can Help Your funding will arrive with no warning, this is what you need to have ready Previous Article I’ve applied for funding - but I need help now, what are my options 12 August 2021 Next Article Carer Story - Support Coordinator 12 August 2021 City & Inner West Home / Local News / August 2021 / What should you look for in a care support team?
+Latest articles A simple guide to the MAC website Overcoming caregiver burnout and stress Previous Article I’ve applied for funding - but I need help now, what are my options 12 August 2021 Next Article Carer Story - Support Coordinator 12 August 2021 City & Inner West Home / Local News / August 2021 / What should you look for in a care support team?